diegoc-am/wanderung/README.md

 Wanderung helps you to manage multiple migrations within the same repository

 It uses [Sequel](https://github.com/jeremyevans/sequel) internally to manage the migrations.
+Therefore, the same syntax is expected

 ## Motivation